vistorian/vistorian.github.io/courses.md

 * **Friday 10th December 2021 (4-5pm UK)**, and a repetition on
 * **Thursday 16th December 2021 (5-6pm UK)**.

 Both sessions are the same.
 Sessions run from 5-6pm UK time.
 Each session will walk you through the course, demo the Vistorian, and give you the opportunity to meet us and discuss questions before signing up. **[Join an info session on zoom](https://ed-ac-uk.zoom.us/j/83741473017)**.
-Meeting password will be sent to registered participants.
+Passcode: qL0qfgpW .
 To attend this info session please sign-up through this link [https://forms.office.com/r/ez0mpKSc6W](https://forms.office.com/r/ez0mpKSc6W).

 ## Course Prerequisites and Requirements